HACManchester/LaserCutter/MkDocs/Docs/OrangeLaser/Software.md

   * Select Options -> Settings -> Download recommended settings -> United Kingdom, Manchester: Hackspace
   * You may get an error about downloading the settings, ignore this
   * Restart Visicut

-There should now be 2 laser cutter settings for the blue and orange laser cutters on the right hand side <br>
+  * There should now be 2 laser cutter settings for the blue and orange laser cutters on the right hand side

 For reference the original link to the visicut settings was https://github.com/hacmanchester/visicut-settings But this is no longer in use

 As time goes on the settings for the orange laser may be updated / added to for different types of materials